1. Introduction to the BC PharmaCare Program

 PharmaCare covers the following medical supplies for the patients identified below:

-- Insulin, needles, syringes, continuous/flash glucose monitors and blood glucose test strips and specific pump supplies—for adults and children with insulin-dependent diabetes
+• Insulin, needles, syringes, continuous/flash glucose monitors and blood glucose test strips and specific pump supplies—for adults and children with insulin-dependent diabetes

-- Insulin pumps and specific pump supplies—for people with insulin-dependent diabetes
+• Insulin pumps and specific pump supplies—for people with insulin-dependent diabetes

-- Prosthetic devices (including mastectomy supplies)—for patients of any age
+• Prosthetic devices (including mastectomy supplies)—for patients of any age

-- Orthotic devices—for patients age 18 or younger
+• Orthotic devices—for patients age 18 or younger

-- Ostomy supplies—for ostomy patients of any age
+• Ostomy supplies—for ostomy patients of any age

 >> Learn more about medical devices and supplies coverage.

-Are there limits on what PharmaCare will cover?
+Limits on what PharmaCare will cover

-Yes.
 To ensure the PharmaCare program is financially sustainable, PharmaCare does not cover all prescription drugs.
 Instead, it covers drugs based on their effectiveness and cost.

 PharmaCare fully covers some drugs (subject to the rules of a patient's PharmaCare plan) but only partially covers other drugs.

-- For instance, if several versions of a drug contain the same medically active ingredients, PharmaCare may cover only the lower cost versions.
+For instance, if several versions of a drug contain the same medically active ingredients, PharmaCare may cover only the lower cost versions.
 If several different drugs can be used to treat the same condition, PharmaCare may cover the more expensive drugs only if the patient has not been helped by the lower cost standard treatment.

 Coverage may also be limited by the rules of a patient's PharmaCare plan.

-- For instance, under the Fair PharmaCare plan, if a patient and their spouse has annual net income above $30,000, they will have to meet a deductible (that is, pay their own drug costs and fees until the deductible is met).
-Once it is met, PharmaCare covers 70% of their eligible costs and fees for the rest of the year or until the Family Maximum is met.
-If the Family Maximum is met, PharmaCare pays 100% of eligible costs for the rest of the year.
+For instance, under the Fair PharmaCare plan, if a patient and their spouse has annual net income above $30,000, they will have to meet a deductible (that is, pay their own drug costs and fees until the deductible is met).
+Once it is met, PharmaCare covers 70% of their eligible costs and fees for the rest of the year or until the family maximum is met.
+If the family maximum is met, PharmaCare pays 100% of eligible costs for the rest of the year.

-Are there items PharmaCare does not cover at all?
+Items PharmaCare does not cover

-Yes, there are items that are not part of the PharmaCare program.
+There are items that are not part of the PharmaCare program.
 In some cases, PharmaCare has decided not to include an item as a benefit, or coverage may already be provided through another agency.
 In other cases, the manufacturer has not applied to PharmaCare to request coverage of their product.

->> Learn more about what is not covered through PharmaCare on our Introduction to BC PharmaCare page.
+>> Learn more about what is not covered by PharmaCare.

 PharmaCare covers benefits only if they are dispensed by providers enrolled in the PharmaCare program.

-How are claims processed?
+How claims are processed

-- Most claims for prescription drugs and most medical supplies are submitted by a pharmacy or device provider on the province-wide computer network called PharmaNet.
+Most claims for prescription drugs and most medical supplies are submitted by a pharmacy or device provider on the provincewide computer network called PharmaNet.

-- Claims are automatically adjudicated on PharmaNet and the amount PharmaCare pays is deducted from the amount a patient pays when they pick up their product.
+Claims are automatically adjudicated on PharmaNet and the amount PharmaCare pays is deducted from the amount a patient pays when they pick up their product.
 Patients do not have to submit receipts to PharmaCare.

-Prescription claims: Any amount PharmaCare is contributing is printed on the pharmacy receipt.
+Any amount PharmaCare is contributing is printed on the pharmacy receipt.

-- PharmaNet adjudicates both product cost and pharmacy fees.
+PharmaNet adjudicates both product cost and pharmacy fees.

-- Pharmacy claims for services to long-term care facilities (capitation fees) and certain medical supplies must be submitted manually.
+Pharmacy claims for services to long-term care facilities (capitation fees) and certain medical supplies must be submitted manually.

-Is BC PharmaCare part of the Medical Services Plan (MSP)?
+BC PharmaCare and Medical Services Plan (MSP)

-No. MSP and PharmaCare are separate programs within the Ministry of Health.
+MSP and PharmaCare are separate programs within the Ministry of Health.

 MSP insures medically required services provided by physicians and supplementary health care practitioners, laboratory services and diagnostic procedures.
 PharmaCare covers eligible prescription drugs, some medical devices and supplies, and pharmacy services.